Sanctuary of Arantzazu: Etymology

 The name of the sanctuary, the place, and the Virgin are all related to the legend of her appearance.
-The word arantzazu itself is made up of "arantza" which means "thorn" and the suffix "zu" indicating "abundance", making the translation "abundance of thorns", making reference to the abundant thorny bushes that grow in the area.
+The word arantzazu itself is Basque, made up of "arantza" which means "thorn" and the suffix "zu" indicating "abundance", making the translation "abundance of thorns", making reference to the abundant thorny bushes that grow in the area.

 Esteban de Garibay, in his Compendio historial de las Chrónicas y universal historia de todos los Reynos d'España (1571), states that the Virgin appeared to a young girl named María de Datuxtegui.
 In the same book, however, he gives another version, which is better known.
 Garibay says that he heard this story from the mouth of a witness who knew a shepherd named Rodrigo de Balanzategui.
 This man had said he found a small image of the Virgin with a child in her arms, hidden in a thorny bush, next to a cowbell.
 Upon seeing it, he exclaimed, Arantzan zu?!, meaning "In the thorns, you?!".

 This legend again appears in the first history of the sanctuary written by Franciscan Gaspar de Gamarra, twenty years later in 1648:

 Historian Padre Lizarralde, who created the sanctuary's coat of arms, based its design on the legend, and drew a thorn bush, out of which a star blooms, and with its light it scares away the dragon, sending it into the abyss.
 The legend reads “Arantzan zu”.

 The basilica

-In 1950 the works for the new basilica were started, and the building was inaugurated five years later.
+In 1950, work on the new basilica started, and the building was inaugurated five years later.
 Francisco Javier Sáenz de Oiza and Luis Laorga were the leading architects, and other artists also took part in the work: